 Let’s be real: no one wants a container of ice cream taking up space in a shared freezer (let alone a container that’s been opened and has freezer burn that’s yet to be discovered).
 What if there was a more convenient way to store and enjoy this frozen treat?
 Well, there is!

 So say goodbye to freezer burn and hello to perfectly creamy ice cream every time with ColdSnap.
-Contact us today to learn more about ColdSnap, a soon-to-be-released rapid-freezing appliance that produces single servings of frozen confections and frozen beverages in your office in approximately two minutes.
+Contact us today to learn more about ColdSnap, a soon-to-be-released rapid-freezing appliance that produces single servings of frozen confections and frozen beverages in your office in two minutes or less.

 Get the Scoop